MSiekpheng/Brick-Breaker-Game/README.md

 - Represents regular users and handles authentication.

 #### Objects
+Objects are instances of classes, representing real-world entities and encapsulating their state and behavior.
 - Objects are instances of these classes.
 For example, an instance of the `Game` class is created in the main method.

 ### Inheritance
+Inheritance allows a class (subclass) to inherit attributes and methods from another class, facilitating code reuse and creating a hierarchy of related classes.
 - Inheritance creates a hierarchy of classes.
 - `Admin` and `User` share common attributes and methods defined in the `User` class.
 - `OperationManager` and `OperationSeller` inherit common behavior from the `Operation` class.